datacarpentry/ecology-workshop/setup.md

 * To install OpenOffice, go to their [download page](http://openrefine.org/download.html).
 From the download page, select either "Windows kit", "Mac kit", or "Linux kit" - depending on your operating system - and follow the instructions next to your download link.
-This lesson has been tested with all versions of OpenRefine up to the latest tested version, 3.2. **If you are using an older version, it is recommended you upgrade to the latest tested version.**
+This lesson has been tested with all versions of OpenRefine up to the latest tested version, 3.2. **If you are using an older version, it is recommended you upgrade to the latest tested version.** After installing, you can delete the installer `.dmg` file.

 * You may get an error message: "OpenRefine.app can't be opened because it is from an unidentified developer."
 If you get this message, open your system preferences and click "Security & Privacy".
 You will see a message "OpenRefine.app was blocked from opening because it